Kue: Availability

 Today, in urban Indonesian society, kue are popular snacks for brunch or afternoon break, often to accompany coffee or tea.
 Various kue are often offered alongside Western pastries and cakes in cafes, coffee shops, snack stalls and warung kopi.

 Traditionally, kue are made prior to certain celebration or events such as lebaran or natal, often homemade in Indonesian households and communities.
 For example, Keraton Yogyakarta traditionally held Ngapem ceremony, where royal households communally cook kue apem (Javanese version of appam) as a part of the Tingalan Jumenengan Dalem ceremony.
 Additionally, kue is a lucrative business, commonly available in pasar pagi markets as jajan pasar (market buys).

 In Indonesia, kue is one of the most popular street food choices.
 Street vendors in wheeled carts frequent residential areas or station on busy sidewalks near marketplaces or schools.
-Certain kue, such as kue rangi, getuk and kue putu are known to be found in residential areas, while kue ape, kue pancong, kue pukis and kue cubit tend to be sold near marketplace or schools.
+Certain kue, such as kue rangi, getuk and kue putu are known to be found in residential areas, while kue ape, kue pancong, kue pukis and kue cubit tend to be sold near marketplaces or schools.

+There is also a certain marketplace that bring together the sellers of various types of kue, such as Pasar Kue Subuh Senen (dawn kue market) in Senen, Central Jakarta.
+This market can easily be spotted with its rows of merchants selling cakes, bread and pastries next to Senen bus station.
+Certain shops are focusing their business on selling kue, such as Sari Sari in Sarinah, a toko that sells kue and jajan pasar.

-In the Netherlands, various assorted selection of koeé are available in Indo toko and eetcafe snack shops.
+In the Netherlands, various assorted selections of koeé are available in Indo toko and eetcafe snack shops.